Euticus/phoenix-full-stack-work-sample/notes.md

 ### other
 I am really interested in working at Fly.io .
 I enjoyed my conversation with Michael and think I could be a great addition to the team.
-I enjoy learning lots of different technologies and thinking outside the box.
+I enjoy learning lots of different technologies and thinking outside the box (my greatest strength is coming up with solid ideas on the spot).
 I'd be really excited to work here and would work hard to become a senior engineer in no time :)